 I have lived simply in my life for many years because it is a mindset/belief of mine.

-Some of the ways in which I act: use a car as little as possible (walk or catch the bus), have acquired few consumer white goods, use old furniture, minimise electricity usage, buy new clothes extremely rarely, I use charity shops, recycle as much as possible, which is a lot these days, e.g. recently took a boot load of scrap metal of all types from a collection in a garage including old wires, etc. to the scrap metal merchant.
+Some of the ways in which I act: use a car as little as possible (walk or catch the bus).
+I have acquired few consumer white goods, use old furniture, minimise electricity usage.
+I buy new clothes extremely rarely, I use charity shops, recycle as much as possible, which is a lot these days, e.g. recently took a boot load of scrap metal of all types from a collection in a garage including old wires, etc. to the scrap metal merchant.
 I have been a sustainability representative at work.

 In the spring planting seeds and seeing them germinating and growing is my simple pleasure, watching little leaves form.
 So, for me, simplicity means getting back in touch with nature.
 I'm definitely not a gardener, but it is cheap and fun and I enjoy eating the stuff I grow.
 I wish I could grow enough to live on without working, but it wouldn't be simple then would it!

 For me, a simpler life is a less cluttered life.
 I'm trying to grow most of my own vegetables and have planted a few fruit trees in my garden.
-I have let parts of my garden go wild, saves mowing I thought, but it is more than that, getting in touch with nature and the life cycle of natural things is changing my life, calming me and slowing me down, helping me focus on what really matters.
+I have let parts of my garden go wild, saves mowing I thought.
+However, it is more than that.
+Getting in touch with nature and the life cycle of natural things is changing my life, calming me and slowing me down, helping me focus on what really matters.

 We are living as simply as we can, we want to say the simple life works, but for us it does not.
 When we have used up our savings, life will be far from simple.
 Any advice as to how to live "the simple life" would be appreciated.

-You probably won't take this advice Jane, but it seems to work for him and people living around him.
+You won't take this advice Jane, but it seems to work for this guy and the people living around him.

-On the estate he lived, his and many other families seem to have found the answer to how to live the simple life without a nest egg, winning the lottery, growing there own or working.
+On the council estate he lives, he and many other families seem to have found the answer to how to live the simple life.

 And some more thoughts on what the simple life means